userbradley/kubernetes-examples/README.md

 ## Why do this

-I am string for my [CKA](https://documentation.breadnet.co.uk/certifications/cka/) and want to also have a load of examples to hand when ever I need
+I am studying for my [CKA](https://documentation.breadnet.co.uk/certifications/cka/) and want to also have a load of examples to hand when ever I need

 ## How this site works